datacommonsorg/data/scripts/proteinInteractionMINT/README.md

 interactingProtein, interactionType, interactionSource.

+## Notes and Caveats

+There are 133,168 records in MINT database.
+Here we imported 129,568 records in to Data Commons.
+The 3,582 records that we didn't import have problematic protein identifers that we cannot connect them to UniProt right now.

 ## Reference

 Licata, Luana, et al. "MINT, the molecular interaction database: 2012 update."
 Nucleic acids research 40.D1 (2012): D857-D861. https://academic.oup.com/nar/article/40/D1/D857/2903552

+## TODO

+Complete parseMINT.py.